A Commitment to Marshall County Family Law

 “We aren’t afraid to go into any courtroom in any county in this state and stand up for our clients and their families, but as the saying goes ‘there is no place like home,’ and we are certainly at home in Marshall county,” adds Holcomb.

 “At the same time,” he says, “the perspective we get from having other lawyers in other offices helps us blend the best of both worlds.
-We have a big footprint across North Alabama and a broad array of resources with the way our team and infrastructure has grown, but when it’s game time and our clients set foot in that courtroom in Albertville, they can know they’re doing it with a professional who has walked in there hundreds, if not thousands, of times before.”
+We have a big footprint across North Alabama and a broad array of resources with the way our team and infrastructure have grown, but when it’s game time and our clients set foot in that courtroom in Albertville, they can know they’re doing it with a professional who has walked in there hundreds, if not thousands, of times before.”

 That doesn’t present an unfair advantage for Foxtrot.
 “We never expect Judge Mastin or Judge Ross to knowingly put a child in harm’s way or divide a marital estate or retirement funds inequitably,” says Williams.
 “It’s just effective communication, like with anyone.
 The more you have communicated with someone, the more efficiently you can do so, the clearer you can present your client’s message to the Court…”

-“…and in the complex world of Child Custody, Divorce, DHR Defense and contested Adoptions, a little more clarity can go a long way.
+“…and in the complex world of Child Custody, Divorce, DHR Defense, and contested Adoptions, a little more clarity can go a long way.
 We’re glad we can do that for our community here in Marshall County.”

-If you would like to learn more about how you, as a Committed Parent or Caring Relative, can stand up for yourself and be more effective in your Child Custody, Divorce or Adoption case, please click “book appointment online” on the menu or top right of your screen to schedule your initial consultation at one of our offices.
+If you would like to learn more about how you, as a Committed Parent or Caring Relative, can stand up for yourself and be more effective in your Child Custody, Divorce, or Adoption case, please click “book appointment online” on the menu or top right of your screen to schedule your initial consultation at one of our offices.

 This article contains general information and should not be construed as legal advice for you and or your unique situation.